There’s nothing like getting together with friends and family to enjoy one of your favorite meals.

 Ah stress – who amongst us isn’t stressed to one degree or another?

 Stress impacts nearly EVERYTHING relating to your well-being, so it should come as no surprise that it also does a number on your food sensitivities.

 Prolonged stress causes thinning of the lining in your stomach, which leads to immune system dysfunction, which can eventually lead to leaky gut.

 In short, find healthy ways to de-stress that work for you and your schedule – your digestive system will thank you for it.

 Luckily, it isn’t all gloom and doom when it comes to eating.
 There’s a few things you can consider to help get your digestive tract back on the right …well, track.

 An Elimination Provocation Diet is an extremely effective method when done properly.
 However, it’s difficult to do on your own.
 Your best bet is to consult with a nutrition coach to eliminate foods and then gradually reincorporate them into your diet.

 A professionally administered test is also useful in figuring out just what it is that’s bothering you.
 Now, we are NOT talking about those gimmicky boxes that anyone can buy online.
 These tests aren’t diagnostic, and are extremely unreliable for a number of reasons.

-The best route is to consult a doctor or nutritional coach that will administer a professional test, conducted in private research facilities.
+The best route is to consult a Kingwood TX chiropractor and nutritional coach that will administer a professional test, conducted in private research facilities.
 This allows for the most accurate result, as well as more thorough testing between both raw and cooked foods.